ubco-W2022T1-cosc301/project-group35/README.md

 **Please remember to update this section**

-- Dakota Bonvie: one sentence about you!
+- Dakota Bonvie: I'm a second year UBCO BSC student excited to learn more about astrophysics and exoplanets!
 - Kevin Ruan sentence about you!
 - Boluwatife Yomi-Adeyemi: one sentence about you!